After Maria, Puerto Rico Struggles Under The Weight Of Its Own Garbage

 Blue bleachers peek out from the edge of the trash pile, as a line of trucks rolls in to dump even more tree branches and moldy furniture.
 Workmen wearing yellow hard hats operate diggers to add the new waste to the growing pile in the center of the field.

 Puerto Rico is struggling under the weight of its own garbage.
-Even before Maria hit two and a half months ago, the Environmental Protection Agency says most of the island's landfills were filled beyond capacity and that nearly half were under orders to close.
+Even before Maria hit in September, the Environmental Protection Agency says, most of the island's landfills were filled beyond capacity and that nearly half were under orders to close.

-Puerto Rico's Solid Waste Authority estimates that the powerful hurricane created 6.2 million cubic yards of waste and debris — and it needs to go somewhere.
+Puerto Rico's Solid Waste Authority estimates that the powerful hurricane created 6.2 million cubic yards of waste and debris.
 That's enough trash to fill about 43 football stadiums with piles of waste eights stories high, according to a measure used by FEMA.
-And it has to go somewhere.

-Workmen at the soccer field say the site became a makeshift dump because the landfill for the Toa Baja municipality, near San Juan, is so flooded with trash that wait times can be hours.
-When the soccer site becomes too full, the workers say waste is then moved to the landfill in dump trucks.
+Workmen at the soccer field say the site became a makeshift dump because the landfill for the Toa Baja municipality, near San Juan, is so flooded with trash that wait times to dump debris can be hours.
+When the soccer site becomes too full, the workers say waste is then moved to the landfill in trucks.

-In Maria's wake, local governments are supposed to separate tree branches and other "green waste" for composting so that it doesn't clog up landfills, says Antonio Rios, the head of Puerto Rico's Solid Waste Management Authority, the agency that sets the U.S. territory's waste policy.
+In Maria's wake, local governments are supposed to separate tree branches and other "green waste" for composting so that it doesn't clog up landfills, says Antonio Rios, head of the Solid Waste Authority, the agency that sets the U.S. territory's waste policy.

 That composting process isn't happening everywhere, Rios acknowledges.
 Green debris is still winding up in overflowing landfills across the island, though he says authorities are trying to divert additional material to landfills that have more room.
-Rios points out that the hurricane has created other types of waste, things like broken kitchen appliances and food that went rotten because of a lack of electricity.
+Rios points out that the hurricane also has created other types of waste, things like broken kitchen appliances and food that went rotten because of a lack of electricity.

 The landfill in Toa Baja is managed by the private firm Conwaste and takes in trash from at least four municipalities.
 It has been deeply troubled for years.

 The site is supervised by 25-year-old Lionel Ruiz.
-Last month, he says, they accepted 36,000 tons of waste — that's 70 percent more than the month before the hurricane.
+Last month, he says, it accepted 36,000 tons of waste — that's 70 percent more than the month before the hurricane.
 Ruiz points to trash-filled trucks waiting in a line that stretches down a dirt road and off into the distance.

 "It's more busy than usual," Ruiz says.
 "You see the line?
 We never have that line in normal operation."

 In 2008, the EPA ordered the Toa Baja landfill to close by 2014 because it posed an "imminent and substantial endangerment to health and the environment."

-The EPA said environmental inspectors found evidence that the landfill did not have a system to control liquid seeping through the garbage pile and into the ground.
+The agency said environmental inspectors found evidence that the landfill did not have a system to control liquid seeping through the garbage pile and into the ground.
 The agency found that this substance, called leachate, could potentially contaminate a nearby aquifer and wetlands.

-In 2012, the EPA allowed the landfill to push back the closure for an unspecified amount of time.
-The landfill was allowed to create a new, smaller area that used more environmental precautions — such as a lining to prevent seepage — and start accepting waste there.
+In 2012, the EPA permitted the landfill to delay the closure for an unspecified amount of time.
+It was also allowed to create a smaller area incorporating more environmental precautions — such as a lining to prevent seepage — and begin accepting waste there.

-The story is much the same across the lush tropical island of Puerto Rico.
+The problems are much the same across the lush tropical island of Puerto Rico.
 The EPA got directly involved in the island's landfills in 2002, and has since ordered at least 12 of the approximately 29 landfills to close, which can be a years-long process.

 It's not immediately clear how many sites — most of which are already at capacity — have actually shut down.